spiffycell/reinforcement-learning-exercise/README.md

 ### What is a Policy?

-A Policy is a simple directing principle that the machine will apply while operating.
+A Policy is a simple directing principle (expressed as a function) that the machine will apply while operating.

-Our two big strategies are `min_cost` and `max_reward`.
+Our two big policies are `min_cost` and `max_reward`.
 We mentioned before that each state in the state space has its own set of cost and reward functions.

 If the machine's Policy is `min_cost`, it will move to the states which have the lowest cost adjacent to its current state.
 If its Policy is `max_reward`, it will move to the states which have the highest reward adjacent to its current state.